Must-See Tokyo: 13 Things Every Visitor Should See

 A beautiful way to kill time in Tokyo is to wander the grounds of the Imperial Palace (the residence of the Emperor of Japan), which is open to the public.

 Last but certainly not least, sumo is another can't miss activity while in Tokyo.
-Have a local find you tickets to a match, or suggest a place to spectate morning practices.
+Have one of our Heroes find

 Top Tips for your First Time in Tokyo: